Try Angie's List!

 Use a Drywall Texture Sprayer or a Manual Method

 When you’re satisfied with your sheetrock finishing job, texture the wall now if you intend to.
 (It’s highly recommended!)
 Either use a drywall texture sprayer or go for an easy drywall texturing method.
 It can dry while you shop for painting tools you might need.
 Calculate the square footage of the area you intend to paint.
-Generally, one gallon of paint will cover 400 square feet.
+Generally speaking, depending one grade and quality, one gallon of paint will cover 400 square feet.

 Buy Your Painting Tools